-There is a rebuttable presumption you or your spouse is domiciled in Utah (i.e., you are domiciled in Utah unless you can prove otherwise) if either of you:
+There is a rebuttable presumption you are domiciled in Utah (i.e., you are domiciled in Utah unless you can prove otherwise) if you or your spouse:

-- claims a residential exemption for a primary residence under UC §59-2, Property Tax Act; - 2. is registered to vote in Utah; or - claims Utah residency for purposes of filing your income tax return.
+- 1. claims a residential exemption for a primary residence under UC §59-2, Property Tax Act, - 2. voted in Utah during the taxable year and were not registered to vote in another state during that time, or - 3. file a Utah income tax return as a full-year or part-year resident.